 Not far way from Pantheon there is another Gelateria called Blue Ice.
 Don´t be afraid to come in even though it doesn´t look the best from the outside.
 I recommend chocolate one which is delicious.
 The address is: Via De Baullari 147.

-Those are all my favourite place in Rome 🙂 Rome is one large museum where everything has a hidden meaning.
+So here you have it, all the things to do in Rome.
+Rome is one large museum where everything has a hidden meaning.
 Every square, every sculpture, every stone.
 One of those place is a square with four fountains.
 Even if you get lost, you will always end up by Colloseum.
 And there are chances you will find some great places as well.
 Rome is THE capital with an energy and unbeliavable atmosphere.
 You will fall in love.
 I wish you a pleasant trip!
 Have fun 🙂

 Some more tips:

--you can find fresh water everywhere – at Piazza de Fiori, by Colosseum or Patheon
+- you can find fresh water everywhere – at Piazza de Fiori, by Colosseum or Patheon.
+There are several apps to download if you’re in the need of fresh water and don’t see any around you.

 Want to visit some more Italian cities?